-- A. Boiler is equipped with a screw cap in vent adapter.
-Be sure to replace this cap when combustion testing is complete. - B. Measure carbon monoxide (CO) level after 5 minutes of operation above 50% firing rate.
-Ensure door is sealed before taking combustion readings. - C. For altitudes 0 to 2,000 ft.
+A. Boiler is equipped with a screw cap in vent adapter.
+Be sure to replace this cap when combustion testing is complete.

+B. Measure carbon monoxide (CO) level after 5 minutes of operation above 50% firing rate.
+This can be done by providing DHW demand.
+Ensure door is sealed before taking combustion readings.

+C. For altitudes 0 to 2,000 ft.
 (0 to 610 m) CO should not exceed 200 ppm air free.
 For altitudes above 2,000 ft.
 (610 m), CO should not exceed 300 ppm air free.
-(In event of high CO, see Section 18 Troubleshooting).
+(In event of high CO, see Section 19 Troubleshooting).

 11. Perform a check of ignition safety shut-off device.
-With burner firing, carefully unplug black ignitor/flame sensor wire at burner door using a pair of insulated pliers (Figure 14-1).
+With burner firing, carefully unplug black ignitor/flame sensor wire at burner door using a pair of insulated pliers (Figure 15-1).
 Burner should shut off immediately.

 12. Test any external limits or other controls in accordance with manufacturer's instructions.

-13. Refer to Section 15 Operation to set-up control for system in which boiler is installed.
-Some common set-up tasks include: - A. Setting CH temperature setpoints. - B. Defining boiler and system pump operation.
-14. Review User's Information Manual and system operation with homeowner.
+13. Refer to Section 16 Operation to set-up control for system in which boiler is installed.
+Some common set-up tasks include: